HADASKAHANA1/YOUTUBE/README.md

  b.
 Open the terminal within Visual Studio Code.

  c.
-Run the following command in the terminal to clone the project: git clone -b serverApi https://github.com/HADASKAHANA1/WEB-PROJECT.git
+Run the following command in the terminal to clone the project: git clone -b WSL https://github.com/HADASKAHANA1/WEB-PROJECT.git

  d.
 Run the following commands in the terminal: